Muscle of Love: Lyrical content

-Personnel
+Personnel disputes

 Though credited as lead guitarist on Muscle of Love, Glen Buxton was "not invited" to play on the album according to drummer Neal Smith, Cooper, and others.
 His inclusion in the liner notes was mainly due to management's concerns about the band's image with fans.
 Smith stated the absence was due to "problems that Glen was having with the demons of rock and roll at that particular time ... really, Billion Dollar Babies and Muscle of Love, Glen didn't really play on the (latter) album.
 By hook or by crook, the albums had to be put out."
-The band sought out other guitar players to fill in, including Dick Wagner and fellow Cortez High School alum Mick Mashbir.
+The band sought out other guitar players to fill in, including Dick Wagner, Steve Hunter, and fellow Cortez High School alum Mick Mashbir.

 There is an additional suggestion that a session drummer was used on part of the album.
 Band member Michael Bruce refers, in his autobiography, to producer Jack Douglas bringing in a drummer specifically to play on "Crazy Little Child".
 This report is given some added support by the claims of session drummer Allan Schwartzberg, who says he played on several tracks.